 Until recently, sexual assault survivors in Colorado – even those who were children at the time – had only six years from their 18th birthdays to sue their abusers.

-A new law, however, has changed the status quo and opened the door for recent child sexual assault survivors to hold their abusers accountable indefinitely.
+A new law, however, has changed the status quo and opened the door for child sexual assault survivors to hold their abusers accountable indefinitely.
 Another proposed law would allow anyone to pursue legal action against sexual abusers from any time in the past.

 Senate Bill 73